Inverse decision-making using neural amortized Bayesian actors: Method

-From the researcher's perspective, want to infer the parameters of the subject's perception-action system.
-In the ball throwing example, we would be interested in the subject's perceptual uncertainty and their prior belief about the target location, their action variability, and the effort cost of throwing the ball.
+The Bayesian decision-making problem in \cref{sec:background} describes the situation faced by a subject performing a task and the optimal solution to it.
+From the researcher's perspective, we now want to infer the parameters of the subject's perception-action system.
+For example, we might be interested in the subject's perceptual uncertainty and their prior belief about possible target location, their action variability, and the cost of extending effort for motor responses.
 These parameters constitute a parameter vector $\params$.
 Formally, we want to compute the posterior $p(\params \given \mathcal{D})$ for a set $\mathcal{D}$ of behavioral data, as shown in \cref{fig:behavior-model}~B.

 Our proposed method consists of two parts.
 First, we approximate the optimal solution of the Bayesian decision-making problem with a neural network (\cref{sec:approx-bdt}).
 A forward-pass of the neural network is very fast compared to the computation of numerical solutions to the original Bayesian decision-making problem, and gradients of the optimal action w.r.t. the parameters of the model (uncertainties, priors, costs) can be efficiently computed.
 In the second part of our method, this allows us to utilize the neural network within a statistical model of an actor's behavior to perform inference about model parameters (\cref{sec:inference}).